 Over 20 Lakh business taxpayers will benefit from this new exemption extension.

-“While we need to provide relief to small taxpayers, it is equally important to expand the tax base,” said Pratik Jain, Partner at PwC.
-If the states are prompt with a response, there may be multiple threshold limits set across the country for MSMEs, and hopefully, it will prove beneficial for both parties.
+If the states are prompt, there may be multiple threshold limits set across the country for MSMEs, and hopefully, it will prove beneficial for both parties.